 What is travel insurance?

-How much does travel insurance cost?
+How much is travel insurance?

-- Basic coverage is typically the most affordable option and includes benefits such as trip cancellation and lost baggage, but it may require that you pay a deductible for each sickness or injury.
+- Basic coverage is typically your cheapest travel insurance option.
+Depending on the specific policy you purchase, this generally includes benefits such as trip cancellation and lost baggage.
+However, it may require that you pay a deductible for each covered sickness or injury.